TmmmmmR/python-app/course-guide/CORS-misconfiguration/README.md

 This misconfiguration allows to make XHR get requests on an authenticated users behalf and steal sensitive information from the server!

+### Objectives

+* Read sensitive information from the "/confidential" page by means of exploiting the misconfigured CORS settings

 #### The issue?

 Rather than explaining myself please refer to the following blog to read all about the